chef/automate/components/automate-chef-io/content/docs/configuration.md

 You cannot change the admin username, name, and password set during initial deployment.

 To change the admin password after deployment, use the Automate UI.
-Log in as the admin user, navigate to the _User_ page under the **Settings** tab.
+Sign in as the admin user, navigate to the _Users_ page under the **Settings** tab.
-Selecting "Local Administrator" opens a form for updating the password.
+Select "Local Administrator" to show the admin's _User Details_ page.
+Navigate to the _Reset Password_ tab.
-Enter and confirm your new password in the interface, and then select the **Update Password** button to save your changes.
+Enter your previous password, and enter and confirm your new password in the interface.
+Select the **Reset Password** button to save your changes.

-To change the admin password from the command-line, first [fetch the admin user record]({{< relref "users.md#fetching-users" >}}), copy the User ID, and then use:
+To change the admin password from the command-line, first [fetch the admin user record](https://automate.chef.io/docs/api/), copy the User ID, and then use:

 ```bash
 export TOKEN=`chef-automate iam token create admin-token-1 --admin`